jessicarick/lates-popgen/README.md

 # lates-popgen
-Repository for scripts associated with Rick, Junker, et al.'s manuscript on population genetics in Lake Tanganyika's Lates spp.
+[ Note: repository is a work in progress, June 2021 ] Repository for scripts associated with Rick, Junker, et al.'s manuscript on population genetics in Lake Tanganyika's Lates spp.

 ## Contents
 ### Data